ductridev/rl-stsc/MODULARIZATION_STATUS.md

 - ✅ Experience replay memory handling
 - ✅ Clean separation from original simulation.py

 ## ✅ Key Features Implemented

+- ✅ **Config Snapshot Saving**: After each training or testing run, a snapshot of the configuration is automatically saved as `config_snapshot.yaml` (YAML format) in the results folder for reproducibility.

 ### Modular Architecture
 - ✅ **Separation of Concerns**: Each module has a single responsibility